What is the difference between AIR³ and a tablet with the same look one can find on internet/Alibaba?

 AIR³ is an Android phone & tablet that has been designed to be a flight instrument.

 AIR³ is not an “off the shelves” product similar to the products that one can see on internet/Alibaba.
-We have written a specification based on all the tests we have made.
+We have written specifications based on all the tests we have made and our long experience.
 AIR³ is produced through a large tablet manufacturer based on these specifications.

-This is not because other tablets have also a barometer sensor that it will work properly.
+This is not because a tablet has a barometer sensor that it will work properly.
 We have tested many different barometer sensors.
 Some of them are definitely not good for our target or provide data that are not usable for our sport.
 Once you have selected the right barometer sensor, this is not enough, you also have to tune it the right way and make sure it works great with XCTrack.
 We have made a lot of tests, so did the XCTrack team with AIR³, in order to make sure that XCTrack worked very well with the specificities of AIR³ modules.

 Custom firmware and additional app